This tutorial shows you how to laser engrave and cut a muffin or cupcake case created from TroLase Thins.

 Engraving: power: 70% - speed: 80% - frequency: 500 ppi - air assist: ON - Z-Offset: 1mm - high quality: ON

 In the menu plate setup, choose start position bottom.
 Remove protection foil from the laminate and check the vacuum.
-Focus the laser and off you go!
+Then focus the laser and you are ready to start!

 - Consider the cutting sequence: The cutting lines are considered bottom up in the production process.
 Therefore, place the outline at the top position in Corel Draw Object Manager.